Unified Semantic Transformer for 3D Scene Understanding: Experiments

 \subsection{Ablations}

-We perform ablation studies on three components of our model: joint training versus independent geometric and semantic models, the effect of our multi-view consistency loss with confidence-weighted fusion, and an oracle-geometry upper bound using ground-truth depth and pose.
-We investigate the following questions:
+We perform ablation studies on three{four} components of our model: joint training versus independent geometric and semantic models, the effect of our multi-view consistency loss with confidence-weighted fusion, the advantage of a multi-task approach over a single task approach, and an oracle-geometry upper bound using ground-truth depth and pose.
+We investigate the following questions:{For comprehensive ablations, we investigate the following questions mainly on the tasks of semantic segmentation (which does not require any post-processing, making results clear and fair) and articulation prediction:}

-\textbf{How does distillation compare to feature reprojection?} In this paper, we propose to distill vision-language features from CLIP \cite{radford2021learning} into a feed-forward model that jointly reconstructs the scene and predicts its semantics.
-Alternatively, one could combine a feed-forward model such as VGGT \cite{wang2025vggt} with a semantic foundation model like CLIP by lifting CLIP predictions into 3D using the depth and camera parameters predicted by VGGT.
+\textbf{How does distillation compare to feature reprojection?} In this paper, we propose to distill vision-language features from CLIP \cite{radford2021learning} features into a feed-forward model that jointly reconstructs the scene and predicts its semantics.
+Alternatively, one could combine a feed-forward model such as VGGT \cite{wang2025vggt} with a semantic foundation model like CLIP by lifting CLIP predictions into 3D using the depth and camera parameters predicted by VGGT \rebuttaladd{which essentially represents our teacher features}.
 However, as shown in \cref{tab:ablations}, this simple lifting approach performs notably worse than our end-to-end model, which natively performs multi-view fusion.
 Our approach produces more robust predictions by jointly reasoning across views, whereas the single-view lifting approach is limited by viewpoint occlusions and can only aggregate information through mean pooling without comprehensive multi-view consistency.

 \textbf{Does semantic confidence improve multi-view fusion?} In \cref{eq:avg_feat_compute}, we introduce a method to learn multi-view consistent features via a confidence-weighted average of all predicted view features.
 The per-view confidence encourages the model to rely more on views with clear visibility, while features from occluded or uncertain views are pulled toward those from more confident perspectives.
 As shown in \cref{tab:ablations}, this weighted averaging leads to a significant improvement over standard mean pooling.
 While mean pooling produces a suboptimal embedding that treats all views equally, our confidence-weighted fusion yields a more stable training objective and better overall results.